grafana/agent/docs/sources/flow/concepts/configuration_language.md

 }
 ```

-This file has two blocks:
+The preceding example has two blocks:

 * `prometheus.remote_write "default"`: A labeled block which instantiates a `prometheus.remote_write` component.
   The label is the string `"default"`.